+- The essentials of the temporal life, as I see them, are:

-- 3 1.
-Good physical health.
+- 1. Good physical health.

-- 4 2.
-Clear and clean thinking.
+- 2. Clear and clean thinking.

-- 5 3.
-Ability and skill.
+- 3. Ability and skill.

-- 4. Wealth the goods of life.
+- 4. Wealth-the goods of life.

-- 7 5.
-Ability to withstand defeat.
+- 5. Ability to withstand defeat.

-- 8 6.
-Culture education and wisdom.
+- 6. Culture-education and wisdom.

-- 9 ¶ Even the physical problems of bodily health and efficiency are best solved when they are viewed from the religious standpoint of our Master's teaching: That the body and mind of man are the dwelling place of the gift of the Gods, the spirit of God becoming the spirit of man.
-The mind of man thus becomes the mediator between material things and spiritual realities.

-- 10 ¶ It requires intelligence to secure one's share of the desirable things of life.
+- health and efficiency are best solved when they are viewed from the religious standpoint of our Master's teaching: That the body and mind of man are the dwelling place of the gift of the Gods, the spirit of God becoming the spirit of man.
+The mind of man thus becomes the mediator between material things and spiritual realities. - It requires intelligence to secure one's share of the desirable things of life.
 It is wholly erroneous to suppose that faithfulness in doing one's daily work will insure the rewards of wealth.
 Barring the occasional and accidental acquirement of wealth, the material rewards of the temporal life are found to flow in certain well-organized channels, and only those who have access to these channels may expect to be well rewarded for their temporal efforts.
 Poverty must ever be the lot of all men who seek for wealth in isolated and individual channels.
 Wise planning, therefore, becomes the one thing essential to worldly prosperity.
 Success requires not only devotion to one's work but also that one should function as a part of some one of the channels of material wealth.
-If you are unwise, you can bestow a devoted life upon your generation without material reward; if you are an accidental beneficiary of the flow of wealth, you may roll in luxury even though you have done nothing worth while for your fellow men.

-- 11 Ability is that which you inherit, while skill is what you acquire.
+If you are unwise, you can bestow a devoted life upon your generation without material reward; if you are an accidental beneficiary of the flow of wealth, you may roll in luxury even though you have done nothing worth while for your fellow men. - Ability is that which you inherit, while skill is what you acquire.
 Life is not real to one who cannot do some one thing well, expertly.
 Skill is one of the real sources of the satisfaction of living.
 Ability implies the gift of foresight, farseeing vision.
 Be not deceived by the tempting rewards of dishonest achievement; be willing to toil for the later returns inherent in honest endeavor.
 The wise man is able to distinguish between means and ends; otherwise, sometimes overplanning for the future defeats its own high purpose.
-As a pleasure seeker you should aim always to be a producer as well as a consumer.

-- 12 Train your memory to hold in sacred trust the strength-giving and worth-while episodes of life, which you can recall at will for your pleasure and edification.
-Thus build up for yourself and in yourself reserve galleries of beauty, goodness, and artistic grandeur.
-But the noblest of all memories are the treasured recollections of the great moments of a superb friendship.
-And all of these memory treasures radiate their most precious and exalting influences under the releasing touch of spiritual worship.
+As a pleasure seeker you should aim always to be a producer as well as a consumer. - Train your memory to hold in sacred trust the strength-giving and worth-while episodes of life, which you can recall at will for your pleasure and edification.
+Thus build up for 1779; 1780

-- 13 But life will become a burden of existence unless you learn how to fail gracefully.
-There is an art in defeat which noble souls always acquire; you must know how to lose cheerfully; you must be fearless of disappointment.
-Never